 We believe that building the confidence of our children before they leave is of utmost importance: children with high self-esteem are better able to make difficult decisions under peer pressure, approach adults for support and be self-sufficient in their learning.
 We believe that our curriculum develops this resilience through many activities; including being part of a team, performing challenges or having a leadership role.

 At Loxdale Primary School we passionately believe that all children should have equal access to a broad and balanced curriculum.
-Our curriculum is designed so that subject specific skills are taught within an exciting cross-curricular topic each term.
-Hooks, enrichment activities and extra-curricular opportunities supplement each topic to enable our children to make connections in their learning and acquire a deep understanding.
+Our curriculum is designed so that subject specific skills are taught and revisited in order to ensure that the children know more and remember more.
+Hooks, enrichment activities and extra-curricular opportunities supplement each subject to enable our children to make connections in their learning and acquire a deep understanding.
 We teach our children that learning occurs everywhere, at all times, and we utilise our outdoor environment to enhance the curriculum wherever possible.

 We believe that our school has a responsibility to develop cultural capital and we therefore teach our children the skills and knowledge that will enable them to succeed in life.
-Each year group will design a bespoke Cultural Capital Journey, whereby children will take part in a range of activities linked to our 7 core values.
+Each year group will take part in a range of activities linked to our 7 core values.
 Part of this Cultural Capital Journey is to use educational visits to provide rich learning experiences that make links with their learning in school.
 Residential visits in Year 2 and Key Stage 2 further enrich the curriculum as well as developing a sense of wellbeing beyond the classroom walls.

 Given that we value our children holistically, we ensure that entwined throughout our whole curriculum are the characteristics of learning, which enables our children to leave Loxdale with a healthy growth mind-set, ready for the future.